adambiltcliffe/codex/readme.md

 With no hero: can't cast Wither, Scorch, Wrecking Ball or Fire Dart With Troq and Jaina: can cast Wither, Scorch, Fire Dart and Wrecking Ball Scorch and Fire Dart
+Skipping triggers with no choices
+Auto-targetting triggers with only one choice

 # Game features not implemented: